2600hz/monster-ui/README.md

 Access your development environment at `http://localhost:3000/`

 *If you are using Node <6.0.0, you need to require the file `.babelregister.js` while running gulp.
 For more info on how the `gulp` command works, head to the [dedicated](/docs/gulpCommand.md) documentation*

+Other build commands include:

+- `gulp build-dev`: Build for dev (compiles SASS but leaves most of the JS as-is)
+- `gulp serve-dev`: Same as `gulp`, this will build/serve locally and watch for changes with Browsersync
+- `gulp build-prod`: Build for production (compiles SASS and handlebar templates, transpiles JS with Babel, and minifies JS/CSS)
+- `gulp serve-prod`: Build and serve for production
+- `gulp lint`: Run ESlint

 ## Using Docker